-10 Office of Thrift Supervision (OTS) policies and guidance remain applicable to federal savings associations until rescinded, superseded, or revised.
+9 Office of Thrift Supervision (OTS) policies and guidance remain applicable to federal savings associations until rescinded, superseded, or revised.
 In some cases, the OCC may amend an OTS rule, policy, or practice that is cross-referenced in more than one document or affects only a portion of a document.
 If overlapping guidance exists, any guidance or regulation issued by the OCC after July 21, 2011, that specifically includes federal savings associations in its scope will prevail.
-If a document has not been rescinded, but a portion of the content no longer applies, the superseded portion will be grayed out electronically.
+If a document has not been rescinded, but a portion of its content no longer applies, then the superseded portion will be grayed out electronically.

-11 In December 2014, the FDIC issued guidance for resolutions plans that IDIs with assets greater than \$50 billion must submit periodically to the FDIC.
-The guidance includes direction regarding the elements that should be discussed in a fully developed resolution strategy and the cost analysis, clarification regarding assumptions made in the plan, and a list of significant obstacles to an orderly and least costly resolution that institutions should address.
+Resolution Plans 10

-1.63 Separately, the FDIC's board of directors approved a complementary final rule under the FDI Act to require IDIs with \$50 billion or more in total assets to submit periodic contingency plans to the FDIC for resolution in the event of the depository institution failure.
-The final rule became effective on April 1, 2012.

-1.64 The final rule requires these IDIs to submit a resolution plan that will enable the FDIC, as receiver, to resolve the bank to ensure that depositors receive access to their insured deposits within one business day of the institution's failure, maximize the net present value return from the sale or disposition of its assets, and minimize the amount of any loss to be realized by the institution's creditors.

-1.65 Both the final rule related to certain bank holding companies and systemically important companies and the final rule related to certain IDIs can be found on the FDIC website at www.fdic.gov.
+- 1.50 The FDIC and the Federal Reserve issued a joint rule to implement Section 165(d) of the Dodd-Frank Act.
+This rule requires bank holding companies with assets of \$50 billion or more and companies designated as systemically important by the FSOC to report periodically to the FDIC and the Federal Reserve the company's plan for its rapid and orderly resolution in the event of material financial distress or failure. - 1.51 The goal of this rule is to achieve a rapid and orderly resolution of an organization that would not cause a systemic risk to the financial system.
+The final rule also establishes specific standards for the resolution plans (commonly referred to as "living wills"), including requiring a strategic analysis of the plan's components; a description of the range of specific actions to be taken in the resolution; and analyses of the company's organization, material entities, interconnections and interdependencies, and management information systems, among other elements. - 1.52 The rule requires companies to update their plans annually.
+A company that experiences a material event after a plan is submitted has 45 days to notify regulators of the event. - 1.53 Separately, the FDIC's board of directors approved a complementary final rule under the FDI Act to require IDIs with \$50 billion or more in total assets to submit periodic contingency plans to the FDIC for resolution in the event of the depository institution failure.
+The final rule became effective on April 1, 2012. - 1.54 The final rule requires these IDIs to submit a resolution plan that will enable the FDIC, as receiver, to resolve the bank to ensure that depositors receive access to their insured deposits within one business day of the institution's failure, maximize the net present value return from the sale or disposition of its assets, and minimize the amount of any loss to be realized by the institution's creditors. - 1.55 Both the final rule related to certain bank holding companies and systemically important companies and the final rule related to certain IDIs can be found on the FDIC website at www.fdic.gov.